-On November 26, 2014, KU filed a request with the Kentucky Public Service Commission (KPSC) for an increase in annual base rates for KU's electric operations (Case No. 2014-00371).
-On April 20, 2015, KU and other parties to the proceedings filed a unanimous settlement agreement with the KPSC.
+On November 26, 2014, LG&E filed a request with the Kentucky Public Service Commission ("KPSC") for an increase in annual base rates for LG&E's electric and gas operations (Case No. 2014-00372).
+On April 20, 2015, LG&E and other parties to the proceedings filed a unanimous settlement agreement with the KPSC.
 The settlement agreement was approved by the KPSC on June 30, 2015.
 Among other things, the agreement required amortization of accumulated actuarial gains and losses over 15 years.
-The difference between a) pension costs recorded in accordance with KU's pension accounting policy on record with the Securities and Exchange Commission and in accordance with Generally Accepted Accounting Principles ("GAAP") and b) pension costs as recorded using the 15 year amortization period was recorded as a regulatory asset.
+The difference between a) pension costs recorded in accordance with LG&E's pension accounting policy on record with the Securities and Exchange Commission and in accordance with Generally Accepted Accounting Principles ("GAAP") and b) pension costs as recorded using the 15 year amortization period was recorded as a regulatory asset.
 The new rates and all elements of the settlement became effective July 1, 2015.